 Electricity Sector

+We support policy makers in understanding the economic and environmental consequences of pollution control efforts and technological change.
 RTI’s team of economists and data scientists simulate electricity generation, pollution, and prices from the United States and global electricity grids to assess energy and environmental policies.
 Our team has deep expertise in the data resources required to fully characterize the engineering configurations, emissions attributes, and different costs of generating units on the electricity grid.
-We draw on this information to develop and apply economic simulation models that support policy makers in understanding the economic and environmental consequences of pollution control efforts and technological change.

 For example, we developed the Micro-level Economic and Environmental Detail of Electricity (MEEDE) dataset and integrated it into our RTI Macroeconomic Analysis System (ARTIMAS™) economy-wide model.
 The RTI Applied Dynamic Analysis of the Global Economy (ADAGE™) economy-wide model also carries technology-rich representations of electricity generation and capital stocks.

-Our team also has experience working with sector-specific models such as our Electricity Markets Analysis tool and the open-source Regional Energy Deployment System model from the National Renewable Energy Laboratory.
+Our team also has experience working with sector-specific models such as our ALPSS electricity sector model and user interface system and the open-source Regional Energy Deployment System model from the National Renewable Energy Laboratory.
 We have linked our economy-wide models with the previously mentioned sector-specific models to simulate richer interactions between the technologically detailed power sector and the broader economy.

 Alternative Fuels Analysis

 We perform technical analyses of potential vehicle technology, explore alternative renewable and alternative fuel pathways, and study transportation demand options for reducing greenhouse gas (GHG) emissions in the transportation sector.
-CAES is directly involved with enhancing models of the agricultural, forest, and land-use sectors and linking those models to energy and macroeconomic models.
-Our team also identifies and evaluates various policy options to promote these technology, fuel, and transportation demand pathways.
+This includes enhancing models of the agricultural, forest, and land-use sectors and linking those models to energy and economy-wide models.
+We have conducted studies to assess the market potential for renewable natural gas in addition to conducting simulation modeling of oil and gas markets.

-RTI is conducting analyses in support of Renewable Fuel Standard since 2008.
-CAES, in collaboration with various academic and research institutions, provides agricultural and forestry sector modeling support to analyze the impacts of large-scale biofuel production on U.S. agriculture, forestry, and land use.
+RTI has been conducting analyses in support of Renewable Fuel Standard since 2008.
+In collaboration with various academic and research institutions, we provide agricultural and forestry sector modeling support to analyze the impacts of large-scale biofuel production on U.S. agriculture, forestry, and land use.